KVSlab/VaMPy/docs/preprocess.md

 the
 `automatedPreprocessing` folder, and can be run by using the `vampy-mesh` command in the terminal.
 The script generates a mesh, boundary conditions, and probes for velocity and pressure sampling.
-Here we will perform pre-processing for the artery case located in the `tests` folder.
+Here we will perform pre-processing for the artery case located in the `models` folder.
 In this example we pass the input model path (`-i`) and mesh coarsening factor (`-c`) command-line arguments:

 ``` console